Questions and answers about Hoppet and fossil-free constructions.

 When will the preschool be ready?

-The planning, design and construction of the preschool will take place in autumn 2018 and spring 2019.
-And in December 2020 the preschool will be ready.
-At the beginning of the Gothenburg anniversary in 2021, the children will have their first classes.
+The planning, design and construction of the preschool took place in 2018 and 2019.
+And in December 2021 the preschool will be ready.

-Will the innovation project continue when preschool is ready?
+Will the innovation program continue when pilot preschool is ready?

-What we now know is that it will last at least for the duration of the project.
-After that, needs, benefits and financing will determine.
-However, we know that the local administration and the City of Gothenburg's conversion into a fossil-free society will continue intensively for many years to come.
-So, this innovation project will most likely continue in some form.
+The local administration and the City of Gothenburg's conversion into a fossil-free society will continue intensively for many years to come.
+So, this innovation program will continue.
+We are looking into what the next Hoppet project will be.

 Is it reasonable to produce new products only for a preschool?